Skip to main content

 Only Community Edition is supported on macOS.

-- Follow the consolidated guide: Linux/macOS tarball installation
+1. Follow the guide: macOS tarball installation

-install.sh --community
+3. Run install.sh --community

-- Access via browser at
+4. Access via browser at https://localhost

 Community Edition on Windows